Graduate Admissions Procedures

 Admission to Graduate Studies

-Admission to Graduate Studies is administered by the Director of Graduate Studies in conjunction with the Graduate Council.
-Applicants seeking admission must present the following credentials and materials indicating the ability to successfully pursue graduate level work:
+Admission to Graduate Studies is administered by the Director of Graduate Studies.
+Applicants seeking admission must present the following credentials and materials indicating their ability to successfully pursue graduate level work:

 - Submit a completed application for graduate admissions by visiting www.applytexas.org.
 Applications must be received by the deadlines indicated in the current university calendar.

-- Submit the 200- to 300-word admissions essay addressing academic and career goals.
-The essay must either accompany the electronic application for admissions or be sent directly to Graduate Studies at email@example.com
+- Submit the 200- to 300-word admission essay addressing academic and career goals.
+The essay must either accompany the electronic application for admissions or be sent directly to the Office of Graduate Studies at firstname.lastname@example.org

 - Submit official transcript(s).
 Provide official copies of transcript(s) from each previously attended college or university.
-Transcripts must indicate the date of degree conferral for the baccalaureate and/or graduate degree.
-The transcript from the last institution must reflect the student left in good standing.
-Official transcripts must be delivered in sealed envelopes to the Office of Graduate Studies must be received in a sealed envelope.
-If your previous institution(s) participate in the sending of secure electronic transcripts (eScrip-Safe, National Student Clearing House, Parchment, or Credentials Solutions) transcripts can be sent directly to firstname.lastname@example.org
+Transcripts must indicate the date of degree conferral for the baccalaureate and/or graduate degree and must convey good standing.
+Official transcripts must be delivered in sealed envelopes to the Office of Graduate Studies, or emailed by secure electronic transcripts exchange (e.g. eScrip-Safe, National Student Clearing House, Parchment, or Credentials Solutions) from participating institutions directly to email@example.com.

-- If required, scores on the Aptitude Test of the Graduate Record Exam (GRE) should be sent directly to the Graduate Office by the Educational Testing Service (ETS).
-Business students may take the GMAT exam; these scores must be sent directly to the Graduate Office by Pearson Education.
+- If required, scores on the General Test of the Graduate Record Exam (GRE) should be sent directly to the Office of Graduate Studies by the Educational Testing Service (ETS).
+Business students may take the GMAT exam; these scores must be sent directly to the Office of Graduate Studies by Pearson Education.

-- Provide proof of bacterial meningitis shot for students aged 22 and under.
+- Provide proof of bacterial meningitis vaccination for students aged 21 and under.